djalbat/argumentative/README.md

   'f': 'file-path'
 }
 ```
-...hence the abbreviated option name 'c' has been replaced by the corresponding unabbreviated name, whilst the abbreviated option 'f' has been removed algother.
+Note that the abbreviated option name 'c' has been replaced by the corresponding unabbreviated name, whilst the abbreviated option 'f' has been removed altogether.

 ## Compiling from source